 Depending on the amount of debt you have, your problem may be fixed with a side hustle.
 Check out my related article: 6 Reasons Why You Need A Side Hustle.
 However, if your debt issue requires more of a long-term income increase, you may need to focus on your primary source of income.

 Are You In A Dead End Job?

 One friend of mine is working in an entry-level job as a supervisor.
-He oversees four employees but his main problem is his income.
+He oversees four employees, but his main problem is his income.
 He makes slightly more than minimum wage.
-While he doesn’t love or hate his job, he has worked for this company for a few years, and he’s comfortable.
+While he doesn’t love or hate his job, he has worked for this company for a few years and is comfortable.

 Not only is he making slightly over minimum wage, but he is capable of so much more.
 He is an intelligent guy who fears rejection and change.
 Perhaps I am talking about you?

 If you are in your dream job and are challenged on a daily basis, I want to congratulate you!
 This life is too short to be working a job you hate.
 The fact that you have found your passion and mission in life is excellent.
 If you are struggling with a lack of income, I suggest a couple of options.